This site uses affiliate links and I may earn a commission at no extra cost to you.

 Enter your email & get this sent to your inbox!
 Plus you’ll get great new recipes from us every week!

-If you are looking for a healthy, flavorful, and budget-friendly side dish that you can make in a snap, then this Air Fryer Brussels Sprouts recipe is exactly what you need!
-These miniature cabbages are coated in garlic, salt, and oil, then air-fried until the outer leaves turn super crisp and brown.
-They are then tossed in soy sauce and vinegar to give them that deep flavorful taste!
-It is simply made yet is bursting with amazing tastes and textures.
-It’s the perfect side dish to enjoy with your grilled or fried entrees.
+Garlic Balsamic Brussels Sprouts are coated in garlic, salt, and oil, then air-fried until the outer leaves turn super crisp and brown.
+Then toss in soy sauce and vinegar to give deep flavor!
+It is simple yet bursting with amazing tastes and textures.
+Plus, it makes perfect side for grilled, fried, or baked entrees.

-So say no to greasy veggies, oil splatters, and a heap of dishes to clean up after!
-This homemade recipe will be one of the easiest and most enjoyable Brussels Sprouts dishes you will ever make.
-It is another great addition to our growing list of brussels sprouts recipe catalog!
+This homemade recipe will be one of the easiest and most enjoyable Brussels Sprouts dishes.
+It is another great addition to my growing list of brussels sprouts recipes!

 finished Crispy Air Fryer Brussels Sprouts plated on a white dish against a white background